sathanas65/deb12-i3/Docs/Installation.md

             sudo systemctl restart networking

      e) Enter your password when prompted.
 Now you should be able to manage your network comnnections from the applet on the i3 taskbar.
-If not, try rebooting with Super + Shift + q, then click the power options button in the top left corner of the login screen and select 'Restart'.
+If not, try rebooting with Super + Shift + q, then click the power options button in the top right corner of the login screen and select 'Restart'.

 12. If you installed on hardware or on a non-kvm/qemu vm and did not previously configure your display settings, you should do so now.